seunggookim/seunggookim.github.io/_news/2025-07-17_musafx-part.md

 - No other contraindications for MRI.

 ### 😃Are you interested?
-You can sign up yourself here: <https://study.ae.mpg.de/en/register/MusicEmotion>
+You can sign up yourself here to learn more: <https://study.ae.mpg.de/en/register/MusicEmotion>